hvstechzw/Scholastic-Schools-Catalog/README.txt

 4. Set source to "main" branch and "/ (root)" folder
 5. Your site will be available at: https://[username].github.io/[repository]/

-## Theme Support:
+## Theme:
-The website supports both light and dark themes with:
-- Automatic detection of system preference
+- Grayscale color palette only
-- Manual theme switching
+- Light theme always
-- Theme persistence using localStorage
+- Clean, professional design
-- Separate logos for each theme
+- All logos in grayscale

 ## Statistics:
 - Total Schools: 2